mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 using variograms is to model the empirically observed and calculated experimental variogram with a proper mathematical function.
 Technically, this setp is straightforward.
-We need to define a function that takes a distance value (not a lag) and returns a semi-variance value.
+We need to define a function that takes a distance value and returns a semi-variance value.
 One big advantage of these models is, that we can assure different things, like positive definitenes.
 Most models are also monotonically increasing and approach an upper bound.